Turkey orders revote for Istanbul mayor

 According to Anadolu, the re-run will take place on June 23 and Ekrem Imamoglu, Istanbul's new CHP mayor, had his mayoral certificate canceled by YSK on Monday.

-Monday's ruling was denounced by Turkey's opposition as "plain dictatorship."
+Monday's ruling was denounced by Turkey's opposition.
 "It is illegal to win against the [AKP] Party," CHP's Deputy Chairman Onursal Adiguzel said on Twitter, according to Reuters.

 "This system that overrules the will of the people and disregards the law is neither democratic, nor legitimate.
 This is plain dictatorship."